Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 **Delete:** Read-only

 ## <a name="status"></a>Status
-The status of the ad.
+The status of the feed.

 Possible values are *Active* or *Deleted*.